Walter Goodman (critic)

-Walter Goodman (1927–2002) was an American author and journalist for The New York Times and worked as the newspaper's television critic concentrating on news and documentaries.
+Walter Goodman (August 22, 1927 – March 6, 2002) was an American author and journalist for The New York Times and worked as the newspaper's television critic concentrating on news and documentaries.
 His 1968 book The Committee chronicled the House Un-American Activities Committee.

 Background and career

-Walter Goodman was born on August 22, 1927, in the Bronx, New York.
+Walter Goodman was born in the Bronx, New York.
 He had one sibling, Daniel.
 Goodman graduated as a journalism major from Syracuse University.